nanogchen/polyGraft/README.md

 4. to use polyGraft for other polymers, one must provide the .gro and .itp files

 # How to use
 Representative examples are given in the **examples** folder.
 Check it out!
+For any nanostructure generation, it takes two steps generally:
+1. generate the substrate lattice, and import polymer (gro and itp files);
+2. generate the structure (gro file) and topology (itp file) using polyGraft.

 # How to cite
 1. Chen, Guang. "polyGraft: a Program for Molecular Structure and Topology Generation of Polymer-Grafted Hybrid Nanostructures".
 Submitted.